abhigyaraval/abhigyaraval/README.md

 - 👋 Hi, I’m @abhigyaraval
-- 👀 I’m interested in working with projects to solve existing problems and make solutions more efficient/robust.
+- 👀 I’m interested in working with projects to solve current problems and make solutions more efficient/robust.
-- 🌱 I’m always learning somtihng new.
+- 🌱 I’m always learning somthing new.
 - 💞️ I’m looking to collaborate on Robotics and Self-Driving Vehicles projects.
 - 📫 Please reach me at abhigyaraval@gmail.com